freeradical13/freeradical13.github.io/index.md

 The [xylem][] transports most water and minerals in sap from the roots to the shoots using [tracheid cells][] which have walls strengthened with the polymer [lignin][].
 At night, when there is little transpiration, root cells continue to pump in ions into the xylem which lowers the water potential pressure, which leads to water pumping in due to osmosis, which generates [root pressure][] to push sap up the xylem.
 If root pressure pushes sap faster than the rate of transpiration, this results in [guttation][] which is the excretion of water droplets on plant leaves, although this should not be confused with [dew][] which is condensed atmospheric moisture.

 The [phloem][] has cells arranged in tubes that transport sugars, amino acids, and other organic products from the leaves to where they are needed or stored.
 Phloem sap can flow in both directions.
+This transportation is called [translocation][].
+Sap may travel through conduits in the phloem called [sieve-tube elements][].

 The [vascular cambium][] is the main growth layer where new vascular tissue is added.
 [Bark][] is all tissue external to the vascular cambium.
 The part of bark that replaces the epidermis with cork cells is called the cork cambrium.
 Tissue that are neither vascular nor epidermal are called the ground tissue system: internal to the vascular tissue is called [pith][] and external to it is called [cortex][plant cortex].